 - Christmas sprinkles - I used a combination of jimmies (the long skinny sprinkles) and confetti sprinkles (round flat sprinkles).
 Any Christmas sprinkles will work.

-You can find some of the ingredients I used to make this sugar cookie fudge on amazon.
+You can find some of the ingredients I used to make this sugar cookie fudge on Amazon.
 I earn a small commission when you use the links in this post at NO extra cost to you.
-You can find the Wilton Sugar Cookie Candy Melts on the Wilton website or at JoAnn Fabrics or Walmart.

 Creamy fudge made using Wilton Sugar Cookie Candy Melts and sweetened condensed milk is topped with red, white, and green Christmas sprinkles.